Karlos Vémola: Ultimate Fighting Championship

 In April 2010, Karlos Vémola signed with the UFC.
 Vémola made his debut at UFC 116 against Jon Madsen.
 He lost the fight via unanimous decision.

 Following his first professional loss, Vémola decided to drop down to the Light Heavyweight division.
 He faced Seth Petruzelli on November 13, 2010, at UFC 122 and won the fight via TKO in the first round, picking up his first victory in the UFC, becoming the first man to defeat Petruzelli by strikes, and also earning Knockout of the Night Honors.

 Vémola was expected to face Brazilian Luiz Cane on March 19, 2011, at UFC 128.
 However, Vémola was forced out of the bout with an injury and replaced by Eliot Marshall.

 Vémola was expected to face Stephan Bonnar on August 14, 2011, at UFC on Versus 5.
 However, an injury has forced Bonnar to withdraw from the bout.
 Newcomer Ronny Markes stepped in for the injured Bonnar to face Vémola.
 Vémola lost the fight via unanimous decision (30-27 on all cards).

 Vémola was expected to face promotional newcomer Ryan Jimmo on January 20, 2012, at UFC on FX 1.
 However, Jimmo was forced from the bout with an injury and the bout was scrapped.

 Vémola faced Mike Massenzio in his Middleweight debut on May 5, 2012, at UFC on Fox 3.
 Vémola won by second round submission via rear-naked choke.

 Vémola quickly returned to face Francis Carmont at UFC on Fuel TV: Munoz vs. Weidman.
 He lost the fight via submission in the second round.

 Vémola was expected to face former WEC Middleweight Champion Chris Leben on December 29, 2012, at UFC 155.
 However, Vémola was forced out of the bout and replaced by promotional newcomer Derek Brunson.

 Vémola faced Caio Magalhães on June 8, 2013, at UFC on Fuel TV 10.
 Despite a dominant first round, Vémola lost the fight via rear naked choke submission in the second round and was subsequently released from the promotion.

 Ultimate Challenge MMA

 In his first fight after being released by the UFC, Karlos Vémola won the UCMMA Middleweight Champion by defeating then-champion Denniston Sutherland via unanimous decision on August 3, 2013.

 Vémola was to fight against Mahmoud "Steel Man" Salama on February 1, 2014, at UCMMA 38.
 However, Salama announced that he was withdrawing from his fight against Vémola and replaced by Marvin Campbell.
-But Campbell did not attend the official Weigh-In and he weighed shortly before the start of the event.
+Moreover, Campbell did not attend the official Weigh-In and weighed shortly before the start of the event.
 It should be a light heavyweight bout but Campbell weighed 215 lb.
 Vémola defeated Campbell in the first round via submission.